werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_kubernetes.md

     namespace: quickstart-application
 ```

-Create described special service account `werf` with `cluster-admin` role in the target application namespace:
+Create the `werf` service account described above with the `cluster-admin` role in the target application namespace:

 ```shell
 kubectl -n quickstart-application apply -f werf-service-account.yaml
 ```

-## 4. Perform application deployment
+## 4. Deploy the application

-Select and proceed with one of the [available modes of operation]({{ "advanced/ci_cd/run_in_container/how_it_works.html#modes-of-operation" | true_relative_url }}).
+Select one of the [available operating modes]({{ "advanced/ci_cd/run_in_container/how_it_works.html#modes-of-operation" | true_relative_url }}) and navigate to it.

-### Linux kernel with rootless overlayfs
+### Linux kernel with rootless OverlayFS

-werf converge command will run in the one-shot Pod.
-Note that `CONTAINER_REGISTRY_REPO` should be replaced with real address of container registry repo, for which there is `registrysecret` configured in the previous step.
+The werf converge command will be executed in a special Pod.
+Note that `CONTAINER_REGISTRY_REPO` must be replaced with the real address of the container registry repo for which we configured `registrysecret` at the previous step.

 ```yaml
 # werf-converge.yaml